 The authors gratefully acknowledge the Department of Botany, Sanatana Dharma College, Alappuzha, for providing all the support and facilities needed to complete the research.
-The authors thankfully acknowledge CSIR for providing the research fund.

 Authors' contributions

 KTP did experimental work and research article writing.
 CD developed an idea, proofread it and provided advice and guidance throughout the work.